guide42/ochenta/README.md

 $req = new ServerRequest($_SERVER, $_GET, $_POST, $_FILES, NULL);
 ```

 That's a request.
-There is `Ochenta\Request` but is not recomended to be used alone as it doesn't normalize any value.
+There is `ochenta\Request` but is not recomended to be used alone as it doesn't normalize any value.

-There is `Ochenta\Response` but is no worth using it.
+There is `ochenta\Response` but is no worth using it.
 What else?
 Responders.

 Responders
 ----------

-When working in SAPI environment, you could define a response (but not a `Ochenta\Response` object) with a responder:
+When working in SAPI environment, you could define a response (but not a `ochenta\Response` object) with a responder:

 ```php
 function hola(ServerRequest $req, callable $open) {